edHelper.com

 Flying Fish

-1 Out in the open sea live forceful predators like dolphins, sharks, tuna, and marlins.
-To get away un-scratched from these speedy hunters' pursuit is not an easy task.
-Yet, flying fish manage to come up with a unique escape tactic that no other fish can imitate.
-Do you know what survival trick flying fish use?
-That's right, they "fly!"
+1 Out in the open sea live fearsome predators like sharks, tuna, and marlins.
+To get away unscathed from these speedy hunters is not an easy task.
+Yet, flying fish have a unique escape tactic that no other fish can imitate.
+They "fly"!

 2 Well, strictly speaking, flying fish cannot fly.
 They glide.

-3 Depending on the type of modifications made to their bodies, flying fish can have either two or four "wings."
-Two-winged flying fish (such as Atlantic flying fish [scientific name: Cypselurus melanurus]) have a pair of long pectoral fins that are reminiscent of birds' wings.
-Their four-winged cousins (such as great flying fish [also known as California flying fish, scientific name: Cypselurus californicus]) go one step further.
-They adopt the same design not only for their two pectoral fins, but also for their two pelvic fins.
-Regardless of how many "wings" they have, all flying fish -- about 50 species in the Exocoetidae family -- have asymmetrical caudal fins or tails.
+3 Flying fish can have either two or four "wings."
+Two-winged flying fish (such as Atlantic flying fish) have a pair of long pectoral fins.
+They remind us of birds' wings.
+Their four-winged cousins (such as great flying fish, also known as California flying fish) go one step further.
+They have the same design not only for their two pectoral fins, but also for their two pelvic fins.
+Regardless of how many "wings" they have, all flying fish -- about 50 species -- have asymmetrical caudal fins or tails.
 That is, the upper lobe of their tails is noticeably shorter and smaller than the lower one.

 Paragraphs 4 to 6: